 Dr. Shuttleworth, Hon.
-Sceretary of the Asylum Workers' Association, said he agreed with Dr. White's evidence.
+Sccretary of the Asylum Workers' Association, said he agreed with Dr. White's evidence.
 As representing that Association, he said that the members were encouraged to obtain the certificate of the Medico-Psychological Association, which they regarded in the light of a qualifying body.
 He would like to emphasise the importance of providing ample opportunities of nursing the sick for male nurses.
 At present they did not have the same chance as female nurses.
 The only hospital in London giving training to male nurses was the National Hospital for Epilepsy, Queen Square, which was a special, not a general hospital.
+The Asylum Workers' special, not a general hospital.
 The Asylum Workers' Association had endeavoured to obtain training for them in Poor Law Infirmaries, but so far it had not been successful.